-11.50 (2) (j) If a candidate who desires to apply for a grant has accepted, or the candidate's personal campaign committee has accepted, a contribution from a committee other than a political party committee during the campaign for the office that the candidate seeks, the candidate shall, before filing an application to receive a grant, return the contribution or its monetary equivalent to the contributor, or, at the contributor's option, donate an amount equal to the contribution to the fund or to the common school fund.
-If the board later determines that the candidate is ineligible to receive a grant, the candidate may then accept contributions from committees other than political party committees after the date of that determination.
+$\mathbf{2}$ 11.50 (2) (i) If a candidate who desires to apply for a grant has accepted, or the 3 candidate's personal campaign committee has accepted, a contribution from a 4 committee other than a political party committee during the campaign for the office $\mathbf{5}$ that the candidate seeks, the candidate shall, before filing an application to receive 6 a grant, return the contribution or its monetary equivalent to the contributor, or, at 7 the contributor's option, donate an amount equal to the contribution to the fund or 8 to the common school fund.
+If the board later determines that the candidate is 9 ineligible to receive a grant, the candidate may then accept contributions from committees other than political party committees after the date of that 10 11 determination.

-- 11.50 (2m) Public Information. (a) Annually, no later than September 1, the board may notify the state treasurer that an amount not exceeding 5% of the amount transferred to the fund in that year shall be placed in a public information account.
-Moneys in this account shall be expended by the board for the purpose of providing public information concerning the purpose and effect of this section and s.
-71.10 (3). - (b) As part of the public information program under par. (a), the board shall prepare an easily understood description of the purpose and effect of this section and s.
-71.10 (3). - (c) Any amount placed in the public information account that is not expended by the board in any year shall be retained in that account.
+1311.50 (2m) PUBLIC INFORMATION. (a) Annually, no later than September 1, the board may notify the state treasurer that an amount not exceeding 5% of the amount 1415transferred to the fund in that year shall be placed in a public information account.
+16 Moneys in this account shall be expended by the board for the purpose of providing 17public information concerning the purpose and effect of this section and s.
+71.10 (3).
+18 (b) As part of the public information program under par. (a), the board shall 19 prepare an easily understood description of the purpose and effect of this section and 20s.
+71.10 (3).

-Section 108.
+- (c) Any amount placed in the public information account that is not expendedby the board in any year shall be retained in that account. - 23 SECTION 111.
 11.50 (2s) of the statutes is created to read: